khaldi-med/Born2beRoot/notes.md

 The -r option will delete the files in the user’s home directory, along with the home directory itself.
 Files owned by this user and located in other locations will have to be searched for and deleted manually.

-The usermod Command
+* The usermod Command:
     The usermod command has options that enable you to modify various user account parameters.
 You can change a user’s name, default groups, UID, or passwords.

 The syntax of the usermod command is usermod [options] {username}.